wanjeraO/Using-two-sample-t-tests-in-Tableau-Dashboards/README.md

 In today's data-driven world, making informed decisions based on statistical analysis is crucial.
 This project showcases the integration of t-tests, a fundamental statistical test, into interactive dashboards.
 By leveraging Tableau and R, this workbook allows users to perform rigorous data analysis and visualize the results in a user-friendly manner.
 Whether you're a data analyst, researcher, or decision-maker, this tool will help you draw meaningful insights from your data.

-## Important Notes
-- The workbook uses simulated data and does not represent real-life scenarios.
-It is intended for demonstration and educational purposes only.
-- Only two groups can be selected at a time for comparison.
-Selecting more than two groups will result in an error.
-- The dashboard may take some time to perform calculations, especially for large datasets.

 ## Project Description

 This project aims to showcase the application of statistical tests, specifically t-tests, in interactive dashboards created with Tableau.
 By incorporating these statistical methods, users can perform rigorous data analysis and draw meaningful insights directly within their visualizations.